 No products in the basket.

-As can be expected from anywhere with such a long and colourful history as Birmingham, the city has no shortage of ghost stories and supposedly haunted locations.
+As can be expected from anywhere with such a long and colourful history as Birmingham, the city has no shortage of ghost stories and supposedly haunted places.
 These places bring a good number of paranormal enthusiasts to Birmingham and the surrounding areas every year, but obviously those people are the travelling minority.
-Of the many thousands of tourists who visit Birmingham annually, few are aware of the city’s paranormal side, which is what we’re going to be discussing it in this article.
+Of the many thousands of tourists who visit Birmingham annually, few are aware of the city’s paranormal side.
+It’s this side that we’re going to be talking about here in our article on Birmingham’s haunted places.

-Here are five of the most haunted locations in Birmingham.
+Here are five of the most haunted places in Birmingham.

 5. New Street Station